Democratic congressman sues Trump over role in Capitol riot

 Presidents are historically afforded broad immunity from lawsuits for actions they take in their role as commander in chief.
 But the lawsuit filed Tuesday was brought against Trump in his personal, not official, capacity and alleges that none of the behavior at issue had to do with his responsibilities as president.

-“Inciting a riot, or attempting to interfere with the congressional efforts to ratify the results of the election that are commended by the Constitution, could not conceivably be within the scope of ordinary responsibilities of the president,” Joseph Sellers, a Washington lawyer who along with the NAACP filed the lawsuit on Thompson’s behalf, said in an interview.
+“Inciting a riot, or attempting to interfere with the congressional efforts to ratify the results of the election that are commended by the Constitution, could not conceivably be within the scope of ordinary responsibilities of the president,” Joseph Sellers, a lawyer for Thompson, said in an interview.

-“In this respect, because of his conduct, he is just like any other private citizen,” Sellers said.
+“In this respect, because of his conduct, he is just like any other private citizen,” he said.

+Sellers, a lawyer with the Washington law firm of Cohen Milstein, filed the case along with the NAACP.
+Several other members of Congress are expected to join.

 Though the impeachment case focused squarely on accusations of incitement, the lawsuit more broadly accuses Trump of conspiring to disrupt the constitutional activities of Congress — namely, the certification of election results establishing Biden as the rightful winner — through a monthslong effort to discredit the outcome and to lean on individual states and his own vice president to overturn the contest.